xray-imaging/2bm-docs/docs/source/ops/item_027.rst

    :align: center
    :alt: jena_001

-   caqtdm to control the Jena NV100D
+   caqtdm to control the Jena NV100D.
+The units are Volts in open loop mode and µm in closed loop mode.

 .. figure:: ../img/jena_003.png